lunaletheia/chatislocal/README.md

 ## Updating pronoun badge styles
 The information about what badge style will apply to a user is set by Twitch user ID in ./v2/user_pride_flags.json.
 The default style (user name color with semi-transparent background) is used when user ID is not defined in the JSON.
 One way to quickly get someones Twitch user ID for manually editing the file would be https://pronouns.alejo.io/api/users/{username}.
 The JSON file can be updated while the overlay is running, without having to reset the cache.
 A websocket defined in ./proxy.js watches the file and notifies clients when it changes.
 I use the commands tool from [Streamer.bot](https://streamer.bot/) which runs a C# script to update the JSON file.
 (I will add a little guide here soon)

-## Yap
-This is my first time doing anything in Java Script and with CSS and while I tried my best to understand what I'm doing, I really wasn't half the time, so I can't guarantee this will work flawlessly on your end.
-I still wanted to give my best effort to make it possible for you to set it up for yourself and add your own ideas, even if the setup and code is a litle chopped.
-I think that running this locally opens up some fun ways to make your chat overlay interactive with tools like, for example, Streamer.bot.
-Good luck with the setup and have fun customizing your chat overlay :3